 Over the years, we have written a great deal about agriculture and the ASX companies that make a living from it, but that conversation got me thinking, does the drought provide a buying opportunity in any of our favoured small caps?

-UNDER THE RADAR’S APPROACH AT LOOKING TO MAKE MONEY FROM AGRICULTURE
+UNDER THE RADAR REPORT: SMALL CAP’S APPROACH AT LOOKING TO MAKE MONEY FROM AGRICULTURE

-First, it’s worth looking at Under the Radar’s strategy in selecting agriculture stocks.
-One approach has been to look at those companies that produce largely generic or commoditised products and services but have broad diversification, both by this measure and geographically.
-We’ve had a lot of success with Elders (ELD) because we purchased when the company was under duress from an unwieldy capital structure, but these days we like Ruralco (RHL), which looks to be good value.
-More on this stock below.
+First, it’s worth looking at Under the Radar’s strategy in selecting agriculture small cap stocks.
+One approach has been to look at those small caps that produce largely generic or commoditised products and services but have broad diversification, both by this measure and geographically.
+We’ve had a lot of success with small cap Elders (ELD) because we purchased when the company was under duress from an unwieldy capital structure, but these days we like small cap Ruralco (RHL), which looks to be good value.
+More on this small cap stock below.

 This second approach really isn’t overly influenced by the vagaries of Australia’s climate.
 Certainly not as much you would think.
 There is cyclicality but this is dependent on specific factors, many of which are not related to the current drought.